Frosty47x/Market-Store/README.md

 # How to start
   You can run this application with IDE.
 Open any IDE i used IntelliJ but any IDE should work.
 Import project and just run main method which is in Main class.
 When it’s run you should see some sample data in terminal.
-  Alternatively you can run MarketStore.bat file with double click that will run PayDesk.jar file in terminal This file is in PayDeskRunnable.
+  Alternatively you can run MarketStore.bat file with double click that will run PayDesk.jar file in terminal This file is in PayDeskRunnable directory.

 # How it works
   There are six classes in my solution.
 Card is parent(super) class of BronzeCard, SilverCard and GoldCard classes.
 This class is abstract because it has abstract method.
 I override that method in children classes because there are tree types of cards, and for every card there is different calculation for a discount rate.